nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. Clientele+ shows a list of persons
 3. User selects the client they wish to modify and provides the updated details
-4. AddressBook updates that client's details
+4. Clientele+ updates that client's details

     Use case ends.